-During the quarter ended March 31, 2015, there were no changes to the status of the permits held by the Company in Burkina Faso.
+During the second quarter, there were no changes to the status of the permits held by the Company in Burkina Faso.

 Tankoro Property

 Location and Size

 The Tankoro property is part of the Company's South Houndé Project and covers an area of 250 km2.
 The Tankoro permit is currently subject to the statutory renewal process which, upon issue of the renewed arreté, will see its area reduced by 25%.